ilikecake/Wall-Clock-V2/README.md

 6. Set permissions for the 'wallclock.service' file: `sudo chmod 644 /lib/systemd/system/wallclock.service`
 7. Restart systemd: `sudo systemctl daemon-reload`
 8. Enable the service:
-   -To turn on the service now: `sudo systemctl start wallclock.service` -To enable the service to start on boot: `sudo systemctl enable wallclock.service`
+   - To turn on the service now: `sudo systemctl start wallclock.service`
+   - To enable the service to start on boot: `sudo systemctl enable wallclock.service`

 ### Power Saving Info
 Some things on the Raspberry Pi can be disabled to conserve power.
+This device is designed to be powered from a fixed source, so power consumption is not critical.
+However, minimizing power consumption will allow for more time on the battery backup, and reduce the heat generated inside the case by the hardware.
+- Disable HDMI
+  - In '/boot/config.txt', change `dtoverlay=vc4-kms-v3d` to `dtoverlay=vc4-fkms-v3d`
+  - Run `/usr/bin/tvservice -o` to disable HDMI (-p to re-enable).
+  - Add this to the end of `/etc/rc.local` to disable HDMI on boot.
+- Turn off bluetooth
+  - In '/boot/config.txt', add `dtoverlay=disable-bt` to disable the hardware.
+  - Run `sudo systemctl disable hciuart.service` and `sudo systemctl disable bluetooth.service` to disable the software.
-I measure ~150mA power consumption on the 5V line with the below changes.
+I measure ~150mA power consumption on the 5V line with the above changes.
+This equates to ~7 hour on-time with a 1200mAh battery.
+Internal temperature on the CPU is ~95F. <Check this later when the case is closed>

 ## Notes:
 - The software must run as root.
 This a limitation of the Adafruit Neopixel library on Raspberry Pi.